joopertyhash/moonswap/README.md

 This repository contains Mooniswap Interface originally forked from Uniswap.

 ## Accessing the Mooniswap Interface
-To access the Uniswap Interface, use an IPFS gateway link from the [latest release](https://github.com/CryptoManiacsZone/mooniswap-interface/releases/latest), or visit [mooniswap.exchange](https://mooniswap.exchange/).
+To access the Mooniswap Interface, use an IPFS gateway link from the [latest release](https://github.com/CryptoManiacsZone/mooniswap-interface/releases/latest), or visit [mooniswap.exchange](https://mooniswap.exchange/).